expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ## Tactic \#15: Include a text version of your email.

-It's easier to hide shady call-to-actions in HTML than it is in text.
-Even if you know people are not opening up a text version of email, it's not a bad idea to include it.
+It&apos;s easier to hide shady call-to-actions in HTML than it is in text.
+Even if you know people are not opening up a text version of email, it&apos;s not a bad idea to include it.
 At ExpressPigeon, you can easily convert your HTML design to text.
 We offer a simple "Text Version" button that allows you to pull the text from our drag-and-drop editor.
 Nowadays, most spam filters are